Canadian Regulations for Travel Agencies in a Nutshell

 How to Apply for a Travel Agency General Permit in Quebec

 1. Another exam!
 Joy!
 Instead of the Travel Counsellors Exam, agency managers get to take the Travel Agency Managers Exam.
-It runs $77 and lasts 90min.
-If you’re taking the exam for the first time, you must pass it before you apply.
-But if you’re renewing (which you will do annually), you just need to make sure you pass the exam before the renewal date of your license.
+It runs $77 and lasts 90 min.
+If you're taking the exam for the first time, you must pass it before you apply.
+But if you're renewing (which you will do annually), you must pass the exam before your license renewal date.

-2. Permit Application: To qualify for a permit, agents must fill out this application in addition to paying fees and pass the Travel Agency Manager Exam.
-(Here’s a guide on how to fill out the application.)
+2. Permit Application: To qualify for a permit, agents must fill out this application, pay fees, and pass the Travel Agency Manager Exam.
+(Here's a guide on filling out the application.)

-3. Permit Costs: The cost of a general permit is $92/mo for the main establishment and $58/mo for per branch office.1
+3. Permit Costs: A general permit costs $92/mo for the main establishment and $58/mo per branch office.
+1

 4. Financial Requirements:

-2. $25,000 Bond: This is used to compensate customers in the event the agency fails, closes, or needs to provide compensation for services promised then not rendered.
-None of this will apply to you, but it’s a safety net that will help you as much as it will help your clients. 🙂 If the bond is a bearer bond or cash (CHA-CHING!), you will need to also submit a Merchant’s commitment form (so you can’t go all anonymous superhero, and sell travel under the cover of night).
-However, there are four different options to submit your security bond and they each have their own flavor!
-Like the financial requirements, your bond amount will increase as you renew your license annually depending on how much your agency earns.
+• $25,000 Bond: The bond, if needed, compensates customers in the event the agency fails, closes, or needs to provide compensation for services promised then not rendered.
+None of this will apply to you, but it's a safety net that will help you as much as it will help your clients. 🙂 If the bond is a bearer bond or cash (CHA-CHING!), you must also submit a Merchant's commitment form (so you can't go all anonymous superhero and sell travel under cover of night).
+However, there are four different options for submitting your security bond, each with its flavor!
+Like the financial requirements, your bond amount will increase as you renew your license annually, depending on your agency's earnings.

 5. Copy of the agency's opening documents and signature from each trust account signed by its financial institution.